vmware-archive/nsxraml/md-version/nsxvapi.md

 6.3.0 | Method introduced.

 ## taskFramework
-Working with the Task Framework
+Working With the Task Framework
 ======
 Working with filtering criteria and paging information for jobs on the task framework.